 5: Decorate your outdoor space with nature.

-- Fill a vase with branches from your yard (you could even add touches of copper and gold like Poppytalk did here)
+- Fill a vase with branches from your yard (you could even add touches of copper and gold as Poppytalk did here).

-- Fill containers with those pesky hickory nuts that litter your patio each fall
+- Fill containers with those pesky hickory nuts that would otherwise litter your patio each fall.

 6: Make antique doors, which you can pick up at flea markets, yard sales, and thrift stores, into outdoor privacy screens.